dadaismee/vs_blog/src/blog/phd-draft/index.md

 <!-- Taking into account the wealth of research on the relationship between ESS and correlation in game theory [@skyrms1994; @lee-penagos2016; @kim2017; @metzger2018; @herrmann2021], the first option in resolving the tension in Guala's argument becomes insufficient.
 Hence, let us explore the second option. -->

 Guala's "Grazing game" presupposes that both tribes know that the other tribe exist over the river and they know the consequences of crossing the river as they are embedded into the game structure.
 This "consequentialist" position suggests that agents correlate their strategies not on interactional asymmetries or simple environmental cues, but on higher-order representations.
 And in spite of Guala's idea that agents use simple heuristics and conditional rules like "Graze if North", it seems like such heuristics are the result of previous more cognitively demanding reasoning and not a first-time optimization.
 The very payoff structure and the notion of both tribes' knowledge of it presupposes at least some proto-normativity, as shared knowledge of low payoff for a certain strategy signals to agents not to use it.
+We will look at this in technical detail in Chapter 3 when presenting our model of the cognitive evolution of correlation devices.

+The ambiguity over what is actually a "bourgeois equilibrium" calls for an inquiry into its origins in Maynard Smith's evolutionary game theory and subsequent comparison with Guala's account.

 ### Ontic and epistemic correlation of strategies
 @maynardsmith1982 famously has introduced the notion of ESS into game theory.
 A 'strategy' is a behavioral *phenotype*, a specification of what an individual will do in any situation.
 An ESS is a strategy that, if adopted by all members of a population, prevents the invasion of any mutant strategy by natural selection.
 The concept originated in the context of animal behavior, but can be applied to any phenotypic variation.